open-sdg/open-sdg/docs/updates.md

 26 April 2023

-* Feature for flagging indicators as "proxy"
+* Feature for tagging indicator data as "proxy"
 * More granular control over disaggregations on maps
 * High-resolution chart image downloads
 * SEO improvements: custom meta tags on any page, and custom headings on goal pages